wp-cli/handbook/commands/cache/add.md

 # wp cache add

-Add a value to the object cache.
+Adds a value to the object cache.

 Errors if a value already exists for the key, which means the value can't be added.